 - Is there a spinning or a bait-casting reel in the boat’s inventory?
 There should be both of course, and the captain should be able to teach you to use either of them.

 - What types of rods does the charter offer?

 - What’s the condition of the lines?
 If it’s seen better days, would the crew agree to strip off the first couple of yards, or more?

-- What kind of bait is being used?
+- What kind of bait does the charter use?
 Is there a surcharge for live bait, or do you perhaps have to spend the initial portion of your trip catching it before going after the real deal?